- aged 25 years or more

-- studying full-time in an approved course, or
+- studying full-time in an approved course at an approved educational institution, or

 Eligibility & payment rates